Three more insanely good value Trader Joe’s wines: Red Blends edition

 I then wrote about Trader Joe’s wines again a few months ago, spotlighting two great value wines.
 I also gave a shout out to the gentleman who worked at the store.
 Hint, hint: here’s the link.

-Then there is my most recent post on, you guessed it, Trader Joe’s.
+Then there was a recent post on, you guessed it, Trader Joe’s.

 For Two Beyond incredible great value bottles of Trader Joe’s wine, click here.